yoshioka-s/AsianCanada/README.md

 - EMAIL_PORT: your email port
 - EMAIL_DOMAIN: your email domain

+Also, You will need [SendGrid](https://elements.heroku.com/addons/sendgrid) addon to sned emails if you are deploying on heroku.

 ## Development
 On development mode, we use MailCatcher so we can check sent emails at [localhost:1080](http://localhost:1080/).